eieio.games

 The original architecture of OMCB.
 A client connects to nginx, which reverse proxies the client to a a Flask instance.
 Flask interfaces with Redis.

-Here's an (abbreviated) implementation of the Flask side.
+Here's an (abbreviated) implementation of the Flask side of the server.

 # This is long, so I've skipped Redis initialization,